RedisLabs/redislabs-docs/content/rs/clusters/replace-node.md

 ---
 Title: Replace a faulty cluster node
-linkTitle: Replace a node
+linkTitle: Replace node
 description: Replace a node in your cluster that is down.
-weight: $weight
+weight: 90
 alwaysopen: false
 categories: ["RS"]
 aliases: [